n0tv1cky/n0tv1cky-blog/blogs/about.md

 # About Me

-I’m a systems‑minded software engineer who enjoys building reliable, production‑grade software.
-I work across the stack—backend, frontend, and infrastructure—owning projects from design to deployment.
+I’m a systems-minded software engineer who enjoys building reliable, production-grade software—and understanding what happens when it doesn’t behave as expected.
+I work across the stack—backend, frontend, and infrastructure—often owning projects end-to-end, from design to deployment.

-I build with **Node.js**, **Next.js**, **Docker**, and **Kubernetes**, and I’m comfortable managing CI/CD pipelines, cloud deployments, and domain configurations.
-My work often blends **AI systems** with engineering—deploying LLM and multimodal models, optimizing inference, and automating document workflows.
+I love building things, often breaking them, and learning from the failures and experiments that follow.
+This blog is a reflection of that process: what I tried, what went wrong, what worked, and what I’d do differently next time.
+Much of my work sits at the intersection of **AI systems and engineering**—deploying LLM and multimodal models, optimizing inference, and automating document-heavy workflows.

-I value clean design, observability, and security in production.
-Beyond writing code, I care deeply about how things run, scale, and recover.
+I care deeply about clean design, observability, and security in production.
+Writing code is only part of the job for me; I’m equally interested in how systems scale, fail, recover, and evolve over time.

-Outside of work, I explore hardware and distributed systems, experiment with clusters and GPUs, and write about what I learn here—one system at a time.
+Outside of coding, I run, swim, play badminton, and enjoy photography.